Skip to main content

 Asset detail pages manage 50+ characteristics across General, Assessment, Auxiliary, Rating, and Data Sheet categories.
 The old interface showed everything at once.

 Clean starting state with five collapsible sections.
-Engineers see the full structure at a glance and expand only what they need — reducing cognitive load on pages with 50+ data fields.
+Engineers see the full structure at a glance and expand only what they need, without wading through 50+ data fields at once.

 The General section expanded showing a two-column key-value layout with an image gallery sidebar.
 Other sections remain collapsed, keeping the page focused.